Why is this important?

-For more information about the Green Deal, see Green Deal - how it works
+For more information about the Green Deal, see Green Deal - how it works.

 The Home Report

-Most houses which are marketed for sale will require to have a Home Report and to make it available to potential buyers.
+Most properties which are marketed for sale will require to have a Home Report and to make it available to potential buyers.
 There are three parts to the report; a single survey of the property, an energy report and a property questionnaire.
 More information about the Home Report can be found on the Scottish Government website at www.scotland.gov.uk.

 Getting a survey

-If you are buying a house which has a Home Report you will get the single survey as part of the Home Report.
+If you are buying a property which has a Home Report you will get the single survey as part of the Home Report.
 The surveyor who produces the single survey has a legal responsibility to provide accurate information to both the seller and the buyer.
 The single survey is broadly the same as a scheme 2 survey.

 You should consider getting your own survey as well as the seller's single survey especially if you have any concerns about the condition of the property.
-If you are buying the house with a mortgage, the lender may insist on having a survey for mortgage assessment carried out, to be paid for by the buyer.
+If you are buying the property with a mortgage, the lender may insist on having a survey for mortgage assessment carried out, to be paid for by the buyer.
 There are three main types of survey, or inspection which you can get:-

 - mortgage valuation report (scheme 1 survey).
 A mortgage valuation is the least expensive type of inspection and provides a valuation of the property for the purposes of getting a mortgage